dotnet/designs/accepted/better-obsoletion/better-obsoletion.md

   often means obsoleting a *set of APIs*, such as types and static members.

 * **Not using obsoleted APIs isn't always practical**.
-It would be nice if we could always remove dependencies on obsoleted technologies but this isn't always possible if they are used heavily in existing code bases.
+It would be nice if we could always remove dependencies on obsoleted technologies, but this isn't always possible if they are used heavily in existing code bases.
 In those cases, you typically want a way to ignore obsoletion diagnostics regarding specific technologies but not others so that you don't accidentally start